Dublin Bus is calling on all voluntary and community groups throughout the city to make a submission for their 2018 Community Spirit Awards.

-Dublin senior footballing hero and founder of HalfTimeTalk CLG charity Philly McMahon was on hand for the launch of the Community Spirit Awards for 2018 which took place at the official reopening of the One Family early years crèche in Smithfield.
+Dublin senior footballing hero and founder of HalfTimeTalk CLG charity Philly McMahon helpedlaunch of the Community Spirit Awards for 2018 ,which took place last month at the official reopening of the One Family early years crèche in Smithfield.

 One Family, Ireland’s organisation for people parenting alone, sharing parenting, and separating with the help of a €5,000 Dublin Bus Community Spirit Award have refurbished its Early Years Service.
 They worked with the Men’s Shed from Kells, Co.
 Meath to fit out and equip the crèche with good quality furniture for the babies and toddlers who access their service.